About

 I'm an AI and data engineer based in Amersfoort, Netherlands.
 I currently work as a Senior AI Engineer at Future Facts, a data and AI consultancy that is part of the Hot ITem Groep, which in turn is part of Conclusion.

-KLM (2022 - 2024) At KLM I was embedded in a software development department in a hybrid role spanning data engineering, DevOps, and software development.
-My work included modernising the C++ development toolchain and CI/CD practices, contributing to an automatic passenger rebooking system in C++, and working on a machine learning prediction project as a data and AI engineer.
+At KLM I was embedded in a software development department in a hybrid role spanning data engineering, DevOps, and software development.
+My work included modernising the C++ development toolchain and CI/CD practices, contributing to an automatic passenger rebooking system, and working on a machine learning prediction project as a data and AI engineer.
 I also helped establish a C++ software engineering community within KLM.

-PostNL (2024 - present) At PostNL I work as an AWS Data Engineer, helping develop and maintain a data warehouse environment that supports multiple business units in their data-driven decision making.
+At PostNL I work as an AWS Data Engineer, helping develop and maintain a data warehouse environment that supports multiple business units in their data-driven decision making.
 The stack centres around Redshift, AWS CDK, Glue, Lambda, dbt, and Databricks.
 The work involves everything from data modelling and pipeline development to infrastructure as code and stakeholder management.
-At the moment I'm fully focused on migrating and rebuilding everything from the AWS-Redshift environment to a new dbt-cloud + databricks environment
+At the moment I'm fully focused on migrating and rebuilding everything from a AWS-Redshift environment to a newer dbt-cloud + databricks environment.

 What I work on